Left Ventricular Assist Device (LVAD) for Heart Failure

 What Is an LVAD?

-The left ventricular assist device, or LVAD, is a mechanical pump that is implanted inside a person's chest to help a weakened heart ventricle pump blood throughout the body.
+The left ventricular assist device, or LVAD, is a mechanical pump that is implanted inside a person's chest to help a weakened heart pump blood throughout the body.

 Unlike a total artificial heart, the LVAD doesn't replace the heart.; it just helps it do its job.
 This can mean the difference between life and death for a person whose heart needs a rest after open-heart surgery, or for some patients waiting for a heart transplant (called "bridge to transplant").